GabrielCasemiro/Pharmacy-Data-Project/README.md

 - `pip` to install dependencies
 - Docker (if you want to run using Docker)

+## Why Pydantic?

+This project uses [Pydantic](https://pydantic-docs.helpmanual.io/) models (in `src/models`) to define the schema for Claims, Reverts, and Pharmacy records.
+Pydantic ensures that each record entering the processing pipeline adheres to a defined schema.
+This provides a few key benefits:

+1. **Data Validation:**
+   Before any processing steps occur, each record is validated against the Pydantic model.
+Invalid data is either corrected or excluded early on, preventing corrupt or malformed data from reaching deeper stages of the pipeline.

+2. **Consistent Types and Structure:**
+   By enforcing a strict schema, all processing steps can rely on data having a consistent structure and type.
+For example, `price` is always a float and `timestamp` is always a valid datetime.
+This consistency reduces errors and simplifies the logic in the analytics steps.

+3. **Easier Debugging and Maintenance:**
+   When the data schema is well-defined and enforced, it’s easier to pinpoint issues if something goes wrong.
+Developers can be confident that unexpected behavior is likely not caused by malformed data, because Pydantic has already enforced the schema rules.

 ## Installation

 1. Clone the repository: